Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

-\begin{prop} The good labelling obtained by using the affine basis~\eqref{equ:semitoric-affine-basis} in performing Steps~\ref{item:algo-1-1} to~\ref{item:algo-determinant} of the general algorithm of Section~\ref{sec:an-algorithm-fixed} is associated with a semitoric asymptotic chart. \end{prop} \begin{demo} The uniqueness of $\mu$ ensures that its label, in a semitoric chart $\hat G_\h$ associated with a labelling $\hat k_\h$, is equal to $\hat k_\h(\lambda_{0,0}) + (0,1)$.
+\begin{prop} The affine basis~\eqref{equ:semitoric-affine-basis} is associated with a semitoric asymptotic chart. \end{prop} \begin{demo} The uniqueness of $\mu$ ensures that its label, in a semitoric chart $\hat G_\h$ associated with a labelling $\hat k_\h$, is equal to $\hat k_\h(\lambda_{0,0}) + (0,1)$.
 Hence the label of $\mu'$ must be of the form $\hat k_\h(\lambda_{0,0}) + (1,\ell)$, for some $\ell\in\ZM$.
-Hence the good labelling produced by the algorithm will be associated with the chart $\hat G_\h\circ A$, with $A = \,. $ This matrix $A$ preserves the semitoric property of the chart. \end{demo}
+Hence the affine basis~\eqref{equ:semitoric-affine-basis} is obtained from the one associated with the chart $\hat G_\h$ by composition with the matrix $A = \,. $ This matrix $A$ preserves the semitoric property of the chart. \end{demo}